 Access and Parking

 There is street parking available at the Sunset Road entrance.
 There is street parking at the unsigned Orkney Drive entrance.
-There is a small dirt parking lot on Main Street.
+There is a small dirt parking lot at 1279 N. Main Street.
 There is some street parking on Huron View Boulevard on the north side of the park.
 Refer to posted signage regarding parking rules and restrictions.

 The park is accessible on bike and foot by riding and walking to the Sunset Road entrance through the neighborhood streets.
 There is no bike lane on Main Street.
 There are no bike racks at the park.

 Public Transportation: The nearest stop is less than a five minute walk from the Sunset Road entrance.
 Visit The Ride for closest stops and route details or check out the parks ride guide.